vrandall66/front-end-submissions-public/1804/mod-2/complete-me/nick.md

 ### Evaluator: Brittany

 Comments:
 *
 *
 *

 ## 1. Process

-4: Developer demonstrates a clear understanding of their own problem solving process.
-Logically breaks down large problems into manageable challenges.
-Has a thoughtful, refined strategy for approaching complex challenges.
-Developer clearly articulates thought processes.
-3: Developer has strategies for approaching complex challenges.
-Can explain thought process and strategy when prompted.
+2.75: Developer has strategies for approaching complex challenges.
+Can explain thought process and strategy when prompted but might need a bit more guidance than expected.
-2: Developer demonstrates a haphazard, trial and error approach, without clear strategy.
-Developer does not articulate thought process clearly, and cannot explain the problem-solving strategies they utilized.
-1: Developer does not demonstrate any strategy or process.
-No meaningful code is written and developer cannot articulate their process.

 ## 2. Fundamental JavaScript & Style